Johanth3108/MechanoMinds/README.md

 # MechanoMinds

-This repository contains the code for controlling an autonomous robot designed for specific tasks.
+This repository contains the code for controlling an 2 wheel differential robot designed for specific tasks.
 The robot's control system is implemented using an Arduino board and various sensors and actuators.

 ### Contents